BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Optimizing Aggregates

+We focus on optimizing counting the number of objects in a frame. \sn requires training data from the TMAS (\S\ref{sec:overview}) of the desired quantity (e.g., number of cars) to leverage specialized NNs.
+If there is insufficient training data, \sn will default to random sampling.
+If there is sufficient training data, \sn will first train a specialized NN to estimate the statistic: if the specialized NN is accurate enough, \sn can return the answer directly.
+Otherwise, \sn will use specialized NNs to reduce the variance of AQP via control variates~\cite{hammersley1964general}, requiring fewer samples.
+We next describe these steps in detail.

-The first step is determining whether a specialized NN can be trained for the query.
-Specifically, there must be sufficient training data.
-In cases where the training data does not contain a sufficient number of examples of interest (e.g., in a video of a street intersection, there are likely to be no examples of bears), \sn will default to traditional AQP.
-We present a slightly modified adaptive sampling algorithm that respects the user's error bound (Section~\ref{sec:sampling_method}), which is inspired by Online Aggregation~\cite{hellerstein1997online} and BlinkDB~\cite{agarwal2013blinkdb}.
-Notably, this adaptive sampling algorithm will terminate based on the sample variance, which allows for variance reduction methods (i.e. control variates) to execute faster.
+\minihead{Operator Selection} The process above is formalized in Algorithm~\ref{alg:agg}. \sn will process the TMAS into training data for a specialized NN by materializing labels, i.e., counts.
+Given these labels, \sn first determines whether there is sufficient training data ($>1\%$ of the data has instances of the object; this choice will only affect runtime, not accuracy) to train a specialized NN.
+In cases where the training data does not contain enough examples of interest (e.g., a video of a street intersection is unlikely to have bears), \sn will default to standard random sampling.
+We use an adaptive sampling algorithm that respects the user's error bound but can terminate early based on the variance of the sample~\cite{mnih2008empirical}.

-When there is sufficient training data, \sn will a specialized NN and estimate its error rate on a held-out set.
-If the error is within the user-specified error and confidence level, it will then execute the specialized NN on the unseen data and return the answer directly, foregoing the object detection method entirely.
-As specialized NNs are significantly faster than object detection, this results in much faster execution.
+When there is sufficient training data, \sn will train a specialized NN and estimate its error rate on the held-out set.
+If the error is smaller than the specified error at the confidence level, it will then execute the specialized NN on the unseen data and return the answer directly.
+For specialized NN execution, \sn will subsample at twice minimum frequency of objects appearing; the minimum frequency is estimated from the TMAS.
+Sampling at this rate, i.e., the Nyquist rate~\cite{nyquist1928certain}, will ensure that \sn will sample all objects.
+As specialized NNs are significantly faster than object detection, this procedure results in much faster execution.

-When the specialized NN is not accurate enough, it is used as a control variate: an auxiliary variable that is cheap to compute but highly correlated with the true statistic.
-We give full details below.
+When the specialized NN is not accurate enough, it is used as a control variate: a cheap-to-compute auxiliary variable correlated with the true statistic.
+Control variates can approximate the statistic with fewer samples than naive random sampling.